Privacy in Tenancy Tribunal records (suppression orders)

 Even if a tenant or landlord is not entirely, or for the most part successful in their hearing, they can still apply for a suppression order and the Tribunal will consider whether publication is in the public interest or is justified because of the party’s conduct (or any other circumstances of the case).

 The Tribunal itself can also remove personal details from published records if it believes that is in the interest of the party.

 Tenancy Tribunal authority being extended

-The Tribunal will also have the authority to order landlords of six or more tenancies (or a boarding house) to pay fines up to a maximum of $50,000 for serious breaches.
+The Tribunal also has the authority to order landlords of 6 or more tenancies (or a boarding house) to pay fines up to a maximum of $50,000 for serious breaches.

-It’s important to note that tenancies held by an ‘associated person’ to the landlord will be considered when determining whether that landlord has six or more tenancies.
-An ‘associated person’ is defined in section 2 of the Residential Tenancies Act 1986(external link).
+It’s important to note that tenancies held by an ‘associated person’ to the landlord will be considered when determining whether that landlord has 6 or more tenancies.
+An ‘associated person’ is defined in section 2 of the Residential Tenancies Act 1986.

 A fine can only be ordered where the Chief Executive of the Ministry of Business, Innovation and Employment (MBIE) brings proceedings against a landlord.